-Our Company does not have a defined benefit or supplemental retirement plan or any plans providing for post-retirement health benefits for our NEOs.
+Our Company does not have a defined benefit or supplemental retirement plan or any plans providing for post-retirement health benefits for our are evaluated periodically by external benefits consultants to assess plan performance and costs and to ensure that benefit levels approximate the median value provided to employees of peer companies.
+As a risk management measure, we also offer executive physicals involving diagnostic testing.